-Akufo-Addo commends BOG on the cedi’s stability against the dollar
+Akufo-Addo commends BoG on the cedi’s stability against the dollar

 Speaking at an end-of-year cocktail event in Accra on Thursday, December 14, 2023, the President acknowledged the central bank's efforts in ensuring what he termed as a sound financial system in the country.

-“The Bank of Ghana has distinguished itself to the admiration of all well-meaning persons…It has proven to be a sound banker to the government and a safe custodian of the nation’s asset precious asset,” asaaseradio.com quoted him to have said.
+“The Bank of Ghana has distinguished itself to the admiration of all well-meaning persons…It has proven to be a sound banker to the government and a safe custodian of the nation’s asset precious asset,” he said.

 He went on to highlight the BoG's efficiency as a currency manager, its reliability as a source and regulator of liquidity, and its role as a dependable lender of last resort to the banking sector.